PantherXOS/wiki.pantherx.org/ConnMan.md

            (disable-vpn? #t)))
 ```

-Read more about [System configuration](System-configuration) on PantherX.
+Read more about [System configuration](System-configuration) with GNU Guix.

 #### Config file